GurpritK/InkAndRead/README.md

 - Log in securely
 - Edit saved user details
 - Submit reviews on books
-- Edit and delete reviews
+- Update and delete reviews
 - Rate books using a star rating system
-- Enquire/register for upcoming book events

 #### External Non-Registered User Goals
 - Read detailed book information
 - View reviews on books
 - View ratings on books
+- View the featured book of the week

 ### User Stories